drop-simon/devhub/README.md

 npm install -g expo-cli
 ```

-_ANDROID ONLY_: download the Expo app from the play store
+_If developing on an Android phone_: download the Expo app from the play store

 ### 3. Install Node Modules & Start Packager